sogko/pecker-docs/_usages/local-module.md

 ### Using Pecker as a local module

+This is useful if you want to **create your own custom build workflow**.

+You can also **integrate Pecker into your existing build** *(in your Gruntfile.js or Gulpfile.js, for example)*.

+---

-Simply install Pecker module and require it in your NodeJS script.
+Simply install Pecker module and require it in your code.

 Here's an example on how to use ```Pecker.Builder``` directly